muschellij2/process_head_ct/index.md

 protocols.

 We will discuss reading in DICOM data and DICOM header fields in the next section.
-Though thse steps can be crucial for extracting information from the data, many times the data must be shared or transferred before analysis.
+Though these steps can be crucial for extracting information from the data, many times the data must be shared or transferred before analysis.
 Depending on the parties receiving the data, anonymization of the data must be done first.
 Aryanto, Oudkerk,